A quantum-inspired tensor network method for constrained combinatorial optimization problems: A general tensor network algorithm for combinatorial optimization

 with weights $\mathbf{w}=(w_1,\cdots,w_n)$.
 Then the Hamiltonian is transformed as

 where $I$ is the identity.
-The ground state of this Hamiltonian, denoted as $\ket{\Psi_{0}}$, is the state that minimizes the energy defined as $E(\ket{\Psi})=\bra{\Psi}\hat{H}\ket{\Psi}/\langle \Psi\ket{\Psi}$.
+Such transformations take linear time in the number of variables.\\ The ground state of this Hamiltonian, denoted as $\ket{\psi_g}$, is the state that minimizes the energy defined as $E(\ket{\Psi})=\bra{\Psi}\hat{H}\ket{\Psi}/\langle \Psi\ket{\Psi}$.
 With an appropriate mapping, the original optimization problem is equivalent to solving the ground state of the Hamiltonian.
 Then the ground-state solving techniques in quantum many-body physics can be utilized to achieve an optimized solution of the combinational optimization problem.